tronprotocol/documentation-en/docs/mechanism&algorithm/shielded-transaction.md

 TRON shielded transaction uses zk-SNARK(Zero-Knowledge Succinct Non-Interactive Argument of Knowledge) to implement a completely anonymous transaction.

-In TRON network, the sender and the receiver's address and transfer amount can both be completely confidential.
+In TronZ network, the sender and the receiver's address and transfer amount can both be completely confidential.

-In TRON network, there are two types of address:
+In TronZ network, there are two types of address:

 - "t-addr" (Transparent Address)
 - "z-addr" (Shielded Address)